saascipes/build-pipeline/README.md

         }
     }
     ```
-    Replace the x's with your SaasGlue Agent access key id and secret.
-If you don't already have an Agent access key log in to the [SaasGlue web console](https://console.saasglue.com), click your login name in the upper right hand corner and click "Access Keys" from the pop-up menu.
+    - Replace the x's with your SaasGlue Agent access key id and secret
+    - If you don't already have an Agent access key follow these steps to generate one:
+        - Click your login name in the upper right hand corner and click "Access Keys"
+        - Click "Create Agent Access Key"
+        - Enter a description, e.g. "Build pipeline agent"
+        - Click "Create Access Key"
+        - Copy the access key secret
+        - Click the "I have copied the secret" button
+        - Copy the access key id

-3. Import the SaasGlue Jobs
+6. Import the SaasGlue Jobs

 ## TODO
 1. ECR credentials hardcoded in ecr-auth.sh - is it even used? i don't think so - i'm removing it for now